-Overall, this new accessibility to body cameras creates an entirely new style of policing.
+Overall, this new accessibility to body cameras creates an entirely new style of policing, which is why it’s always best to speak to a Miami criminal defense attorney.
 Now, everything can be caught on videotape, criminal or noncriminal, and could either help or hurt the defense and/or prosecution when it comes time for court proceedings.
 The video recordings can provide the defense and prosecution with what exactly occurred between the police officer and citizen, resulting in unquestionable convictions due to clear evidence or case dismissals due to a lack of evidence.
-In addition, an increase in the amount of arrests made in the U.S. can result from the use of body cameras due to the ability to vividly show crimes committed or confessed to.
+In addition, an increase in the number of arrests made in the U.S. can result from the use of body cameras due to the ability to vividly show crimes committed or confessed to.